Fringed by the Carpathian Mountains and adorned with colourful Baroque buildings, Brasov looks like something straight out of a fairy tale.

 This forest-covered mountain is also a nature reserve.
 You can walk up to the top of the hill or ride a cable car to enjoy some staggering views of the Old Town.

-7. Indulge in a traditional Romanian meal
+6. Indulge in a traditional Romanian meal

 There’s no shortage of restaurants and cafes in Brasov.
 For a delicious Romanian meal, head to Sergiana.
-This traditional restaurant offers a vast selection of meat-based dishes, its main specialities being venison, wild boar… and pig testicles.

 If you don’t feel like having a big meal, there are a few bakeries close to the square which serve freshly-baked savoury bites and sweet pastries.

-9. Walk along the citadel walls
+8. Walk along the citadel walls

-If you want to walk off your heavy Romanian lunch, go for a stroll along the citadel walls.
 There is a nice path that runs along the medieval walls of the city, with views of several historic sites.

-Start your walk atย Strada Dupa Ziduri.
-One of the first sites you’ll come across is theย Bastionul Graft, an early 16th century structure, followed by the White Tower and Black Tower (both accessible to the public).
+Start your walk at Strada Dupa Ziduri.
+One of the first sites you’ll come across is the Bastionul Graft, an early 16th century structure, followed by the White Tower and Black Tower (both accessible to the public).

-10. Go on a ghost tour
+9. Go on a ghost tour

 If you’re spending the night in Brasov, make sure to explore the city’s historic streets after dark.

 Besides hanging out in the historic centre and enjoying a drink at a local cafe, you could also go on a candelight tour of old Brasov.
-Delve into the Brasov’s dark past and discover the city’s little-known ghost stories and vampire myths.

-11. Explore the Schei District
+10. Explore the Schei District

 The Schei district is the area where Romanians lived when they were refused entry into the citadel during the Saxon rule of Brasov.
-This settlement outside the fortified old city offers an insight into traditional Romanian communities.

 Some sites worth visiting in the Schei District include St. Nicholas Church, which has a blend of Gothic and Baroque architectural styles, and the First Romanian School Museum.

-12. Take a trip to Rasnov Citadel
+Take a trip to Rasnov Citadel

 Located on a rocky hilltop, Rasnov was built by Teutonic Knights in the 14th century to protect Transylvanian villages from invaders.